OnePlus Pad Review: Dressed up with nowhere to go

 The best part about the OnePlus Pad is its hardware.
 The speakers are room-filling and clear.
 They surprised me when I started using the tablet and easily compete with similarly priced iPads.
 When you push them up above 60 percent, they blast music, and the Atmos tuning provides immersive sound when it’s in front of you.
 The best compliment I can give is that typically, I connect music in my office to a Sonos, but with the tablet, I just let it play from the device and was more than satisfied.

 The screen compliments the speakers and makes watching movies a treat.
 It’s a variable 144Hz panel, so it modulates from 144Hz – 30Hz depending on what you’re doing.
-Gaming uses higher refresh rates, while just typing a document uses a lower refresh rate.
-The colours are nice too, but I found the default ‘Vivid’ option to be a bit too punchy, and all the other options have very subdued whites.
+Gaming uses higher refresh rates, while just typing a document utilizes a lower refresh rate.
+The colours are nice too, but I found the default ‘Vivid’ option to be a bit too punchy, and all the other settings have very subdued whites.

 I ended up selecting the ‘Real’ option.
-It’s not a perfect mix, but after a day, I got used to it and felt better using the OnePlus Pad, knowing that it’s recreating colours more faithfully, especially for creative work like photo editing.
+It’s not a perfect colour mix, but after a day, I got used to it and felt better using the OnePlus Pad, knowing that it recreates colours more faithfully, especially for creative work like photo editing.

 The tablet’s rear is a soft brushed metal that feels smooth and comfortable.
 The pleasing brushed pattern radiates from the camera nicely, even if its finish picks up fingerprints.
 Overall, it feels quite high-end and stands up nicely against the new iPad.

-The awkwardly large camera is centred when you hold it in landscape mode, but if you flip it into portrait orientation, there’s a strong chance you’ll touch it.
+The awkwardly large camera is centred when you hold it in landscape mode, but if you flip it to portrait orientation, there’s a strong chance you’ll touch it.
 I appreciated the 5:7 display when typing this review on the OnePlus Pad.
-It makes it feel more like an iPad when it’s in your hand compared to a Samsung Galaxy Tab, and I appreciate the ample room for getting work done.
+It makes it feel more like an iPad when it’s in your hand compared to Samsung’s Galaxy Tab line, and I appreciate the ample room for getting work done.

 Along the tablet’s edge are clicky volume controls and space to magnetically attach the OnePlus Stylo, the company’s stylus.
 It’s not included in the box and is similar to the 2nd-Gen Apple Pencil.
 There are several magnets along the top, so you can incorrectly attach the pen easily.
 However, once you get it on there, the magnets are strong, and the tablet charges the Stylo.

-In true OnePlus fashion, the tablet has excellent battery life and can even fast charge using 67-watt chargers in an hour and twenty minutes.
+In true OnePlus fashion, the tablet features excellent battery life and can even fast charge using 67-watt chargers in an hour and twenty minutes.
 To build on this, the company also promised a month of standby time, and while I couldn’t leave it sitting for a month, I was often pleasantly surprised to pick it up after a day or two to see that there was still plenty of juice left.

 The OnePlus tablet difference